 Poultry in Motion is the name of a strip club that appears in “Lucky Duck,” a farcical musicalization of “The Ugly Duckling.”
-This phrase describes the interpretation of Hans Christian Andersen’s classic.
-The revised version sets up clever, zany situations and then wanders off course in the second act.
-A superior cast and deft direction by John Rando (“Urinetown”) never quite disguise the fact that this show is slender, feathery fluff.
+This phrase accurately describes the fast-moving, moderately funny but disjointed interpretation of Hans Christian Andersen’s classic.
+First staged in 2000 at Palo Alto’s Theatreworks under the title “Everything’s Ducky,” the revised version at the Old Globe sets up clever, zany situations and then wanders completely off course in the slapdash second act.
+A superior cast and deft direction by Tony winner John Rando (“Urinetown”) never quite disguise the fact that this show is slender, feathery fluff.

 “Lucky Duck” is launched with great visual promise by Rob Odorisio, supplementing the action with a floor to ceiling purple backdrop featuring huge cutouts of different sized eggs.
 But this beautiful barnyard reverberates with sadness, because heroine Serena (Marcy Harriell) is defined in song as “one ugly duck” and told by her malicious mother, Mrs. Mallard (Mary Beth Peil), that “she looks like a piece of gum with hair on it.”
 When a singing competition is announced, Serena’s silly sisters, Mildred (J. Elaine Marcos) and Millicent (J.B.
 Wing), anxious to win the grand prize — a date with Prince Drake (J. Robert Spencer) — ridicule Serena’s singing aspirations, and she makes up her mind to compete.